All Episodes

 But then she can't even get it right.

-Here she is, she's not even empowered to conduct foreign policy.
+She's not even empowered to conduct foreign policy.

-She's the speaker of the House.
+She's the Speaker of the House.

 And foreign policy does not come into the purview of members of Congress, even if they are Speaker of the House.

-But she couldn't even get it right when she tried to convey a message from Israel to Syria, and she forces Olmert to put out a clarification that exposes her incompetence, and that's what this is.
+But she couldn't even get it right when she tried to convey a message from Israel to Syria.

-Uh you can't say she's trying to massage things.
+You can't say she's trying to massage things.

 You can't say she's trying to mobilize and get started the peace talks.

-So you might say duplicity.
+You might say duplicity.

-Uh it really doesn't matter whether she was deliberately deceitful or just hopelessly naive and inadequate.
+It really doesn't matter whether she was deliberately deceitful or just hopelessly naive and inadequate.

 This is just an ugly scenario, and it's embarrassing.